zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 This post is not "relitigating" in the sense of extraneously making new comments to wear people out; I never commented on the ban decision at all; these arguments are appearing for the first time

 ]

-Suppose the _Less Wrong_ moderators wrote a post taking the "thirder" position on

 "some reasonable limit around 3000 words or so" (it's not a reasonable limit, if you get to talk more than the people you're arguing against!)